Fenris42/Fenris42.github.io/Unity_Projects.md

 ### Retrospective:

 - Successfully implemented a variety of systems on my own and through referencing tutorials
-- Gained a lot of knowledge quickly about game programming and identified areas of strenght and weakness for future improvement
+- Gained a lot of knowledge quickly about game programming and identified areas of strength and weakness for future improvement

 ---